-Given all the variables in the accounting world, there is one thing you can count on: the U.S. Securities and Exchange Commission (SEC) will review the accounting disclosures of all publically traded companies at least once every three years.
-Based on that review, your company may or may not receive an SEC comment letter, a public letter typically related to specific accounting practices, disclosures, or lack of disclosures for your company.
-(See more below on “SOX.”)
+Given all the variables in the accounting world, there is one thing you can count on: the U.S. Securities and Exchange Commission (SEC) will review the accounting disclosures of all publicly traded companies at least once every three years.
+Based on that review, your company may or may not receive an SEC comment letter, a public letter typically related to specific financial reporting and accounting practices, disclosures, or lack of disclosures for your company.
 For companies who do receive an SEC comment letter, here’s another accounting certainty: your initial response is critical.
 A half-measured approach could send you down a slippery slope of unnecessary exchanges, putting a strain on your company’s resources, time and worst of all, reputation.
 But there’s good news: this scenario can be avoided with a calculated strategy.
 Start with these 10 tips that will greatly increase your likelihood of a “one and done” correspondence.

 Why It Matters To Get It Right the First Time

 Remember, SEC comment letters apply to publically traded companies, meaning that all correspondence is a matter of public record and therefore visible to investors, shareholders and the general public.
 Insufficient responses will trigger exchanges that are often stretched over the course of weeks and months, all of which reflects poorly on your company’s ability to address accounting issues.
 Furthermore, the complex and sometimes ambiguous nature of certain requests requires time, attention and input from multiple parties.
 Drawn-out correspondences can put a tremendous strain on your resources and lead to lots of frustration, so it’s in everyone’s best interest to tackle things correctly from the start.

 Tip 1: You have 10 days – use them wisely.